-In the context of the collaborative project KLEB-GAP – “Klebsiella pneumoniae, a key driver in the global spread of antimicrobial resistance and a target for new approaches in diagnostics, surveillance and alternative therapeutics”, we seek a post-doc with experience in microbial genomics to implement, disseminate and benchmark the LIN codes nomenclature system for genomic taxonomy of bacterial strains.
-We offer a 1-year contract (possibly extensible); the position is available from June 2023.
+In the context of the collaborative project KLEB-GAP – “Klebsiella pneumoniae, a key driver in the global spread of antimicrobial resistance and a target for new approaches in diagnostics, surveillance and alternative therapeutics”, we seek a post-doc with strong experience in microbial genomics to implement, disseminate and benchmark the LIN codes nomenclature system for genomic taxonomy of bacterial strains.
+We offer a 1-year contract (possibly extensible); the position is available from August 2023.
 The selected candidate will work in the group of Sylvain Brisse at Institut Pasteur and in collaboration with the BIGSdb-Pasteur project coordination (Federica Palma).

 The research project builds on our recent work on the innovative strain genomic taxonomy system based on the core genome MLST Life Identification Number (LIN) approach (Hennart et al. 2022, https://doi.org/10.1093/molbev/msac135) implemented within the BIGSdb-Pasteur platform (https://bigsdb.pasteur.fr/klebsiella/cgmlst-lincodes/).
-We are looking for someone with minimal expertise in genomic data handling but with a strong interest in communication, dissemination and teaching, to: (i) Disseminate the LIN codes approach towards international surveillance networks and leading public health agencies; (ii) Help with analysis of large collections of genomes; (iii) Help develop novel LIN code taxonomies for novel bacterial or eukaryotic pathogens; and (iv) Contribute to a project to compare the LIN codes-based taxonomies with alternative classification systems.
+We are looking for someone with strong expertise in genomic data handling but also with a strong interest in communication, dissemination and teaching, to: (i) Disseminate the LIN codes approach towards international surveillance networks and leading public health agencies; (ii) Help with analysis of large collections of genomes; (iii) Help develop novel LIN code taxonomies for novel bacterial or eukaryotic pathogens; and (iv) Contribute to a project to compare the LIN codes-based taxonomies with alternative classification systems.

-The selected candidate may contribute to genomic analyses of Kp genomes and the curation of the isolate and sequences database hosted in the BIGSdb-Pasteur platform in view of extending the LIN code taxonomic databases.
+The selected candidate will also contribute to genomic analyses of Kp genomes and the curation of the isolate and sequences database hosted in the BIGSdb-Pasteur platform in view of extending the LIN code taxonomic databases.
 He/she may also take part in a project aiming at benchmarking the cgLIN code approach with previously developed systems such as HierCC (https://enterobase.readthedocs.io/en/latest/features/clustering.html).
 He/she will work closely with the BIGSdb-Pasteur project manager to outreach and raise awareness in the scientific community on the suitability of this new method for surveillance of bacterial pathogens.

 – Curate and analyse genome and metadata in BIGSdb-Pasteur